Skip to main content Skip to footer

 Pasted image 0

-An impact effort matrix is a decision-making tool you can use to prioritize tasks based on their potential impact and the amount of effort required to implement them.
+An impact effort matrix (also known as an action priority matrix) is a decision-making tool you can use to prioritize tasks based on their potential impact and the amount of effort required to implement them.
 The impact of an action is typically measured in terms of its ability to achieve a specific project goal.
 The effort required to implement an action is measured in terms of time, money, or other resources.
 An impact effort matrix can be used to compare the relative impact and effort of different actions to identify those likely to be successful.

 For example, an organization might use the matrix to compare the impact and effort of a new marketing campaign against the impact and effort of a new product launch.
 By doing so, the organization can create an action plan for the project that offers the highest return on investment.
 Put simply, an impact effort matrix is a tool to help prioritize tasks based on the amount of return you’ll reap on a certain amount of effort.
 Let’s take a closer look.